MD Reviews Sound Therapy Tinnitus Options

 Can hearing aids help tinnitus?

 When a person has hearing loss and chronic tinnitus, there is strong clinical data that hearing aids provide tinnitus relief.
 When you have hearing loss, you’re permanently stuck in a quieter environment than if you had normal hearing.
-The use of hearing aids to correct your hearing loss is in essence providing an “acoustically enriched environment” simply by restoring your ability to hear better.

 Over The Counter Hearing Aids for Tinnitus